chenxingqiang/secret-learn/doc/developers/contributing.rst

 ===================================

-High-quality `unit testing <https://en.wikipedia.org/wiki/Unit_testing>`_ is a corner-stone of the jax-sklearn development process.
+High-quality `unit testing <https://en.wikipedia.org/wiki/Unit_testing>`_ is a corner-stone of the secret-learn development process.
 For this purpose, we use the `pytest <https://docs.pytest.org>`_ package.
 The tests are functions appropriately named, located in `tests` subdirectories, that check the validity of the algorithms and the